maths/stack-web/website_files/CaseStudies/2025/AI_Translation.md

 cardimagealt: A translated section of the "Introduction to working with data" course
 ---

-# Translating STACK questions with AI
+# Translating STACK questions with AI using DeepL

 Georg Osang